AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 - Zenteon_Sharpen.fx
 - Zenteon_XenonBloom.fx
 - BloomingHDR.fx
-- SSDO_Plus@GloomAO.fx
+- GloomAO.fx
 - FGFXLargeScalePerceptualObscuranceIrradiance.fx
 - LocalContrast.fx
 - qUINT_dof.fx
 - pCamera.fx
 - pColors.fx
 - SmartDeNoise.fx
+- cFlow.fx
+- SuperDepth3D.fx
+- SuperDepth3D_VR+.fx
+- MartysMods_SMAA.fx
+- Gravity_CS.fx
+- lilium__hdr_and_sdr_analysis.fx
+- Gravity.fx

+> **Note:**
+> - The list above is derived directly from the preset's Techniques line.
+Some techniques may reference the same .fx file with different technique names.
-> **Tip:** If you're missing any of these, you can download them from the official ReShade repositories or the shader authors' GitHubs.
+> - If you are missing any of these, you can download them from the official ReShade repositories or the shader authors' GitHubs.
 Some may be in optional or third-party packs.

 ---